MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-nfce-cancel-return.md

 For every receipt format that is required, change the value of the **Print behavior** field to **Always print**.

-In the Receipt format designer, add the following custom fields to the appropriate receipt sections.
-Note that field names correspond to the language texts that you defined in the previous section.
+In the receipt format designer, add the following custom fields to the appropriate receipt sections.
+Note that the field names correspond to the language text values that you defined in the previous section.

 - **Header:** Add the following field: